Leon777-coder/blog/blog.md

-# The role of VNFD and NSD in 5G Network slicing
+# The role of VNFD and NSD in 5G Network Slicing